AkashBaidya/Bundesliga/README.md

 **Contact:**

-For any inquiries or collaborations, please reach out via email: [Your Email Address]
+For any inquiries or collaborations, please reach out via email: akashbaidya2@gmail.com